Artificial intelligence in hiring: Recruitment

 Recruitment involves the identification of potential applicants and the marketing of positions.
 AI is commonly utilized in the recruitment process because it can help boost the number of qualified applicants for positions.
 Companies are able to use AI to target their marketing to applicants who are likely to be good fits for a position.
 This often involves the use of social media sites advertising tools, which rely on AI.
 Facebook allows advertisers to target ads based on demographics, location, interests, behavior, and connections.
 Facebook also allows companies to target a "look-a-like" audience, that is the company supplies Facebook with a data set, typically the company's current employees, and Facebook will target the ad to profiles that are similar to the profiles in the data set.
 Additionally, job sites like Indeed, Glassdoor, and ZipRecruiter target job listings to applicants that have certain characteristics employers are looking for.
 Targeted advertising has many advantages for companies trying to recruit such being a more efficient use of resources, reaching a desired audience, and boosting qualified applicants.
 This has helped make it a mainstay in modern hiring.

 Who receives a targeted ad can be controversial.
 In hiring, the implications of targeted ads have to do with who is able to find out about and then apply to a position.
 Most targeted ad algorithms are proprietary information.
 Some platforms, like Facebook and Google, allow users to see why they were shown a specific ad, but users who do not receive the ad likely never know of its existence and also have no way of knowing why they were not shown the ad.

 Interviews

 Chatbots were one of the first applications of AI and are commonly used in the hiring process.
-Interviewees interact with chatbots to answer interview questions.
-Their responses can then be analyzed by AI, providing prospective employers with a myriad of insights.
-Chatbots streamline the interview process and reduces human resource workers' labor.
-Video interviews utilize AII and have become prevalent.
-Zappyhire, a recruitment automation startup has developed a recruitment bot, that assures that you engage with the most relevant candidates by using chatbot's AI-powered resume screening technology.
-HireVue, a leader in the space, has created technology that analyzes interviewees responses and gestures during recorded video interviews.
-Over 12 million interviewees have been screened by the over 700 companies that utilize the service.
+Interviewees interact with chatbots to answer interview questions, and their responses can then be analyzed by AI, providing prospective employers with a myriad of insights.
+Chatbots streamline the interview process and reduce the workload of human resource professionals.
+Video interviews utilizing AI have become increasingly prevalent.
+Zappyhire, a recruitment automation startup, has developed a recruitment bot that ensures engagement with the most relevant candidates by leveraging AI-powered resume screening technology.
+HireVue has created technology that analyzes interviewees' responses and gestures during recorded video interviews.
+Over 12 million interviewees have been screened by the more than 700 companies that utilize the service.
+Several companies have developed AI Recruiters with real-time conversational capability that can perform interviews which emulate that of traditional phone screen interviews.
+Examples of this include ModernHire, phonescreen.ai and Screenz.ai.
+These systems use natural language processing, LLM models and transcript scoring algorithms to provide recruiters and hiring managers with data collected from the interviews performed by the AI Interviewer.